timsun28/DataSciencePort/README.md

 The Coursera courses were helpful for background understanding of the models and their functionality.
 Also to see the bigger picture and how the process of machine learning was better explained.
-Less useful was the fact that in the Coursera courses Python was not the programming language used for coding.
+Less practical was the fact that in the Coursera courses Python was not the programming language used for coding.
 This meant I could not use all of the same tools they used.
 This way I always had to take an extra step to look for an alternative and I could not directly apply everything I learned to my project.